napari/docs/docs/naps/6-contributable-menus.md

 feeling of what might happen to their `Layers` as a result of clicking one of these menu items.

-1. `Visualize` - Items in this submenu allow you to generate visualizations from selected layer or layers.
+1. `Visualize` - Items in this submenu allow you to change visualization parameters from selected layer or layers.
-They do not change the layer data.
+They do not change the layer data, but will change how it's displayed.
+An example would be a widget that allows you to select which subset of points is visible based on feature properties.
 2. `Measure` - Items in this submenu provide utilities for summarising information about your layer's data.
+An example would be a widget that plots the change in the intensity of a clicked pixel over time.
-3. `Edit` - The items in this submenu change the data of your layer through `Filters` or `Transformations`.
-Additionally `Annotation Tools` provide a location for convenience layer editing tools e.g. `Labels` split/merge actions.
+3. `Edit` - The items in this submenu allow you to change the data of your layer through `Filter` actions e.g. a gaussian filter or `Transform` actions e.g. an affine transform.
+Additionally `Annotate` provides a location for convenient layer editing tools e.g. `Labels` split/merge actions.
 Items in this submenu **should not** generate new layers, but rather act upon the existing layer data.

 The remaining submenus under `Layers` deal with generating new layers based on processing of existing layers or other information.
 They define common *analysis* actions users may want to take on their layers.

-4. `Registration` - Commands that allow the user to perform image registration on one or more layers
+4. `Register` - Commands that allow the user to perform image registration on one or more layers
-5. `Projection` - Commands that generate various projections based on one or more layers
+5. `Project` - Commands that generate various projections based on one or more layers
-6. `Segmentation` - Commands that generate image segmentations
+6. `Segment` - Commands that generate instance segmentations e.g. watershed, SLIC, threshold
-7. `Tracks` - Commands that take in an image or segmentation and produce timelapse tracks
+7. `Track` - Commands that take in an image or segmentation and produce timelapse tracks
-8. `Classification` - ??
+8. `Classify` - Commands that predict classes/categories for pixels, objects, points, etc.

 Many of the actions in this menu exist in the right click layer context menu.
 These items should be replicated in the `Layers` menu as needed, both to aid discoverability and